eth-protocol-fellows/cohort-one/notes/j-cook/networking_notes.md

 <br></br>

+## What are the REQ/RESP, topics and discovery domains?

+The networking layer for the consensus layer can be split into three domains.
+Discovery has been covered in some detail already in this document but to recap it will use the discv5 protocol as per many of the existing Ethereum mainnet nodes.
+This runs over UDP and supports ENR lookup.
+Importantly, this includes topic advertisements used for protcol negotiations.
+A major difference between the existing nodes' implementation of discv5 and that of the consensus layer is that the latter implements an adaptor to integrate discv5 into a libP2P stack, deprecating devP2P.
+The reasons for this are nuanced, but essentially a networking stack built with libP2P eases the transition from discovering new peers to establishing connections and streams with them.

+The ENR for consensus nodes includes the node's public key, IP address, UDP and TCP ports and two consensus-specific fields: the attestation subnet bitfield and eth2 key.
+The former makes it easier for nodes to find peers participating in specific attestation gossip sub-networks.
+The eth2 key contans information about which Ethereum fork version the node is using, ensuring peers are connecting on the right Ethereum.
+These ENR records are therefore required in discovery.

+After discovery, all communications happen on the TCP transport layer which is a libP2P stack.
+Clients can dial and listen on IPv4 and/or IPv6 as defined in their ENR.
+RLPx is deprecated in favour of libP2P's noise secure channel handshake with secp256k1 identities.
+This defines the transport layer on top of which the gossip and req/resp protocols operate.

+The gossip domain includes all information that has to spread rapidly throughout the network.
+This includes beacon blocks, proofs, attestations, exits and slashings.
+This is transmitted using libP2P gossipsub v1 and relies on various metadata being stored locally at each node, including maximum size of gossip payloads to receive an transmit.

+Beacon blocks and aggregation/proofs are considered primary global topics to be propagated to every node on the network.

+- content of beacon blocks
+- more about the gossip mechanism
+- content of beacon agreegate and proof

+Attestation subnets are used to gossip individual attestations between clients included in a beacon committee.
+These committee nodes then aggregate the attestations and gossip them to the wider network to be included in future blocks.

 ## Why does the consensus client prefer SSZ to RLP?

 SSZ stands for simple serialization.
 It uses fixed offsets that make it easy to decode individual parts of an encoded message without having to decode the entire structure, which is very useful for the consensus client as it can efficiently grab specific pieces of information from encoded messages.
 It is also designed specifically to integrate with Merkle protocols, with related efficiency gains for Merkleisation.
 Since all hashes in the cons-client are Merkle roots, this adds up to a significant improvement.
 SSZ also guarantees unique representations of values.